MUSIC HONORS WEEKEND

 · Incoming music majors are eligible for a special Music Department Scholarship Award which is worth $5,000 to $9,000 per year, renewable for up to four years with a minimum 3.40 GPA.

 Although the Provost’s, Trustee’s, and President’s Scholarship Awards are guaranteed for all eligible students, Music Department Scholarship Awards are awarded competitively.
 The decision to award is based on an on-campus weekend of special activities.
-This Music Honors Weekend is scheduled for Friday, December 4th and Saturday, December 5th, 2015.
+This Music Honors Weekend is scheduled for Friday, December 2nd through Saturday, December 3rd, 2016.

 To qualify for an invitation to the Music Honors Weekend, a GPA of 3.8 or higher, and a combined SAT score of 1250 or an ACT of 28, are required.